benmvp/slides/2023/connecttech/divops.md

 - **Chromatic** is a visual regression tool made by the Storybook folks
   - So now we can ensure that our components continue to look the way they should after code changes
   - The components are just as much as about their look & feel as their UI interactions
-- But now the service needs to integrate with Github, set up tokens...
-  - In addition to having to configure browsers, browser widths and all that jazz
-- **Percy** is also a visual regression too
+- **Percy** is also a visual regression tool
   - Probably the most popular one
   - **Browserstack** recently bought them
 - Browserstack allow us to run tests on _real_ devices so there's no emulation
-  - Couple that with Percy and one end-to-end frameworks...
+  - Couple that with Percy and one of the end-to-end testing frameworks from before...
   - And we've got a powerful way to ensure that our UIs are visually consistent on real browsers
+- But now these services needs to integrate with Github, set up tokens, etc...
+  - On top of having to configure which browsers, browser widths and all that jazz

 =====
 <!-- .slide: data-background="url(../../img/divops/highway-interchange-patrick-federi-WkAIAf3l4zg-unsplash.jpg) no-repeat center" data-background-size="cover" -->